Alexander Kasimovich Kazembek: Background and early life

-Kazembek was born in 22 June 1802 or 3 August 1803, in the town of Rasht in Qajar Iran.
+Kazembek was born on 22 June 1802 or 3 August 1803, in the town of Rasht in Qajar Iran.
 His family was one of the leading families of Derbent, a town on the western coast of the Caspian Sea with deep historical ties to Iran.
 Since the 1500s, Derbent had been under Iranian rule.
 During the wars of the Iranian shah (king) Nader Shah, Kazembek's grandfather Nasir Mohammad-Beg moved to the Derbent region and eventually became the minister of the semi-independent ruler of the Quba Khanate, Fath-Ali Khan.
 Kazembek's father, the Muslim cleric Hajji Qasim Kazem-Beg was born in Derbent, but on the way back from a pilgrimage to Mecca, he made Rasht his home after marrying the daughter of the local governor.
 Kazembek received an extensive education.
 Leading clerics were hired by his father to instruct him in Arabic, logic, rhetoric, and jurisprudence, with the hope that he would also become a cleric.

 Kazembek grew up during the Russo-Iranian war of 1804–1813, which led to the Russian conquest of Derbent in 1806.
 The Russians subsequently appointed Hajji Qasim Kazem-Beg as the principal qazi (a Muslim judge who performs both judicial and administrative tasks) of Derbent.
 Although Iran continued to lay formal claim to Derbent until the Treaty of Gulistan in 1813, the event decisively ended Iranian domination of the city.
 After peace and order was established in Derbent in 1811, Kazembek and his mother rejoined Hajji Qasim Kazem-Beg at Derbent.
 A few years later, Hajji Qasim Kazem-Beg was found guilty of treason, likely due to his growing support among Iranian loyalists.
 As a result, the Russian governor-general of Georgia seized his belongings and banished him to Astrakhan as a prisoner.